History of Hong Kong in Timeline

 September 2020: Waterspout at Hong Kong International Airport

-On September 26, 2020, a waterspout occurred at Hong Kong International Airport.
+In September 2020, a waterspout occurred at Hong Kong International Airport.

-In October 2020, the Hong Kong Police arrested seven pro-democracy politicians over tussles in the Legislative Council.
+In October 2020, the Hong Kong Police arrested seven pro-democracy politicians over tussles with pro-Beijing politicians in the Legislative Council in May.

 In November 2020, Hong Kong's Financial Services and the Treasury Bureau proposed a new law that will restrict cryptocurrency trading to professional investors only.

-In 2020, Cheung Ka Long won Hong Kong's second Olympic gold medal at the Tokyo Olympics.
+Cheung Ka Long won Hong Kong's second Olympic gold medal in Tokyo in 2020.

 Since 2020, there has been a sharp decline in incoming visitors due to tight COVID-19 travel restrictions.

-In March 2021, the Chinese central government introduced amendments to Hong Kong's electoral system, reducing directly elected seats and requiring candidate vetting.
+In March 2021, the Chinese central government introduced amendments to Hong Kong's electoral system.

 July 2021: Guinness World Record